 - G2 Rating: 4.7/5

 Kapiche is built for speed and clarity.
-Its Dynamic Discovery engine automatically uncovers themes in customer feedback, even if they don't fit into existing taxonomies.
-But what makes Kapiche stand out: it connects those themes to metrics like NPS, CSAT, and churn.
-One click shows you which topics are dragging down satisfaction or boosting it.
+Its Dynamic Discovery engine automatically uncovers recurring themes in customer feedback even when they don't fit into existing taxonomies.
+But what makes Kapiche stand out is that it connects those themes directly to key metrics like NPS, CSAT, and churn.
+One click shows you which topics are dragging down customer satisfaction or boosting it.

-Combined with an intuitive, no-code dashboard and quadrant-style impact visualizations, Kapiche helps teams know what's being said and what to fix first.
-No data scientists or complex setup required.
+Combined with an intuitive, no-code dashboard and quadrant-style impact visualizations, Kapiche helps teams understand what's being said and what to fix first.
+No data scientists or complex setup required to get started.

 Key Features

 - Dynamic Theme Discovery: Detects recurring themes without predefined tags.
-Also flags unmapped comments so nothing slips through.
+Also flags unmapped customer comments so nothing slips through

-- Theme-to-Metric Impact Analysis: Measures how each theme influences NPS or CSAT so you know what's actually moving the numbers.
+- Theme-to-Metric Impact Analysis: Measures how each recurring theme influences NPS or CSAT so you know what's actually moving the numbers - pairs well with dedicated NPS analytics and closed-loop software if loyalty tracking is your primary goal

-- Unified Data Ingestion: Consolidates surveys, reviews, support tickets, and CRM notes into one feedback hub.
+- Unified Data Ingestion: Consolidates customer surveys, customer reviews, support tickets, and CRM notes into one feedback hub

-- Interactive Dashboards: Filter by segment, timeframe, or channel.
-Explore data via word clouds, trend graphs, and quadrant charts.
+- Interactive Dashboards: Filter by customer segments, timeframe, or feedback channel.
+Explore via word clouds, trend graphs, and quadrant charts

 Kapiche Pros